mrud0004/ai-summariser-pdf/README.md

 Utilise state-of-the-art AI to quickly summarise PDF documents, saving you time and effort.

 # Getting Started
-To get started with the AI PDF Summarizer Tool, follow these simple steps:
+To get started with the AI PDF Summariser Tool, follow these simple steps:

 Clone the Repository